tehwave/gm48.net-leaderboards-gms2/README.md

 > 🚨 This library requires that [gm48.net OAuth2 for GameMaker Studio 2](https://github.com/tehwave/gm48.net-oauth2-gms2) is installed in your GameMaker Studio 2 project.

+1) Go to gm48.net Dashboard > (your game) > Leaderboards to create and edit your game's leaderboards.

+Once you have created your first leaderboard, the credentials and information required to submit and retrieve scores is presented to you.

-1) Copy and paste the contents of the [gm48_leaderboards_library.gml](scripts/gm48_leaderboards_library/gm48_leaderboards_library.gml) file into a new script resource.
+2) Copy and paste the contents of the [gm48_leaderboards_library.gml](scripts/gm48_leaderboards_library/gm48_leaderboards_library.gml) file into a new script resource.

-2) Create a new persistent object resource and set up the following events:
+3) Create a new persistent object resource and set up the following events:

 **Create**